This strategy covers J. & J. Denholm Limited and its subsidiary companies. It applies to the financial year ended 31 December 2023.

 On a day to day basis the Group Financial Controller ensures that adequate procedures and controls are in place to ensure that the correct amount of tax is identified and paid.
 Compliance is monitored by the Group’s internal audit function.

 While not expected to occur frequently, any significant tax risks will be discussed at the Group Risk and Audit Committees.

 Our primary objective from a tax perspective is to be compliant with all tax legislation requirements.
 This includes making timely and accurate returns which reflect our fiscal obligation to Government whilst, at the same time, recognising all legislative concessions and reliefs.

-Tax advice is sought from reputable external advisers where the Group’s internal tax team does not possess the requisite knowledge or experience in a particular area of tax.
+Tax advice is sought from reputable external advisers in respect of significant overseas businesses and in cases where the Group’s internal tax team does not possess the requisite knowledge or experience in a particular area of tax.

 ATTITUDE TOWARDS TAX RISK